Search

 1. Use action words – Using action words such as “urgent,” “important,” or “action required” in your subject line can help create a sense of urgency and encourage the recipient to open your email promptly.
 However, be careful to use these words sparingly, as they can lose their impact if used too frequently.

-1. Personalize it – Personalising your subject line can increase the chances of your email being opened.
+1. Personalize it – Personalising your subject line can increase the chances of your email marketing mails being opened.
 Including the recipient’s name or referencing a previous conversation or shared interest can help make your subject line more engaging and relevant.

 1. Use emojis sparingly – Emojis can be an excellent way to add personality and humour to your subject line, but they should be used sparingly and only if they’re appropriate for the context of your email and the recipient.